 [Editor’s note: The used terminology of some input contributions has been aligned according to RR No. 1.24 to correspond with the discussion on land mobile and mobile systems in WG5A-4.]

-The following tables provide technical characteristics of the land mobile service along with operational parameters including beamforming antenna characteristics, as basis for sharing and compatibility studies under WRC-23 AI 1.3.
+The following tables provide technical characteristics of the land mobile service* along with operational parameters [taking into account the parameters and characteristics of IMT systems/technologies] including beamforming antenna characteristics, as basis for sharing and compatibility studies under WRC-23 AI 1.3.

 [Editor’s note: Further consideration may be required on some of the characteristics/parameters below, such as base station output power, channel bandwidth and EIRP.
-The rural deployment scenario may need to be considered as well]
+There were views that the rural deployment scenario may needs to be considered as well however other views were presented that this rural scenario is not needed]

 [Editor’s note: Information on unwanted emissions of land stations and mobile stations is needed to conduct compatibility studies with services in adjacent bands, as appropriate]

+[*During the consideration of this document some members proposed that technical characteristics of IMT be also added to this element however this view was not shared by others]

 Table 1